Note on MacPherson's local Euler obstruction: Introduction

 if the scheme $X$ is proper, where $\chi(X, \eu(Z))$ is the weighted Euler characteristic weighted by the constructible function $\eu(Z)$.
 In the case that $Z=X$ and $X$ is smooth, Chern-Mather class $c^M(Z)$ is just the Chern class and $\chi(X, \eu(Z))$ is just the topological Euler characteristic of $X$.
 This is the Gauss-Bonnet theorem.

-In this paper we recall MacPherson's definition using topological method, and we prove that it is equivalent to the algebraic formula in the Theoreme of \cite{Sprinberg} following the arguments of Gonzalez-Sprinberg.
-Note that \cite{Sprinberg} was written in French, and the translation proof maybe helpful for English readers.
+In this paper we review the definition of MacPherson on Euler obstruction using topological method, and we prove that it is equivalent to the algebraic formula in the Theoreme of \cite{Sprinberg} following the arguments of Gonzalez-Sprinberg.
+Note that \cite{Sprinberg} was written in French, and the translation proof may be helpful for English readers.